Noise-Resilient Group Testing: Limitations and Constructions: A Noise-Resilient Construction

-{\bf Applying Optimal Lossless Condensers.} The probabilistic construction of Radhakrishan and Ta-Shma can be extended to the case of lossless condensers and one can show that a random function is with high probability a strong $k \to_\eps k$ condenser with seed length $t = \log n + \log(1/\eps) + O(1)$ and output length $\ell = k+\log(1/\eps)+ O(1)$ \cite{ref:CRVW02}.
-This combined with Theorem~\ref{thm:main} gives the following corollary (proof in Appendix~\ref{app:optcond}):
+The probabilistic construction of Radhakrishan and Ta-Shma can be extended to the case of lossless condensers and one can show that a uniformly random function is with high probability a strong lossless $(k, \eps)$-condenser with input length $\tn$, seed length $t = \log \tn + \log(1/\eps) + O(1)$ and output length $\tl = k+\log(1/\eps)+ O(1)$, and this trade-off is essentially optimal \cite{ref:CRVW02}.

+Now we instantiate Theorem~\ref{thm:main} with an optimal strong lossless condenser and obtain the following corollary.